September – July

 Lower secondary school – 28%

 Upper secondary school – 3%

-The Acronis Cyber Foundation first opened a school in Loongung, Tanzania in October 2018, a remote village of about 3,000 residents where the educational situation was dire.
-Before the foundation’s arrival, the village had only a small facility that was initially built for preschoolers and later began serving children up through third grade; overcrowding had forced some students to study outdoors.
+In October 2018, the Acronis Cyber Foundation opened a school in Loongung, Tanzania, a remote village of about 3,000 residents where the educational situation was dire.
+Before the Foundation’s arrival, the village had only a small facility that was initially built for preschoolers and later began serving children up through third grade; overcrowding had forced some students to study outdoors.
 For many children in Loongung, the Acronis Cyber Foundation’s new school allowed access to educational opportunities that had never existed before.